CompilerProgramming/compilerprogramming.github.io/site/source/prelim-impl-lang.rst

 work with.
 The main negatives are that it is not a popular language, and the tooling is not up to the standards of other languages.

-Go would be a good candidate except that its an opinionated language that forces a certain programming model, whereas we would like a language that offers least resistance.

-Java, Kotlin, Swift and C# seem like good candidates.
+Go, Java, Kotlin, Swift and C# seem like good candidates.
 Java has some limitations that make it harder to write memory optimized code that is often necessary in a production compiler, but we don't care so much about that.

 I decided to use Java because it is the language I am most familar with, has great tooling, and despite some